cferdinandi/bouncer/README.md

 	// Classes & IDs
 	fieldClass: 'error', // Applied to fields with errors
+	errorTag: 'div', // HTML tag to be rendered for error message
 	errorClass: 'error-message', // Applied to the error message for invalid fields
 	fieldPrefix: 'bouncer-field_', // If a field doesn't have a name or ID, one is generated with this prefix
 	errorPrefix: 'bouncer-error_', // Prefix used for error message IDs